How much is your car worth?

 The A7’s corrosion warranty is 2 years longer than the Rapide’s (12 vs. 10 years).

-There are almost 9 times as many Audi dealers as there are Aston Martin dealers, which makes it much easier should you ever need service under the A7’s warranty.
+There are over 8 times as many Audi dealers as there are Aston Martin dealers, which makes it much easier should you ever need service under the A7’s warranty.

 J.D.
 Power and Associates rated the A7 third among midsize premium cars in their 2019 Initial Quality Study.
 The Rapide isn’t in the top three in its category.